 Regarding higher education, the Government introduced the ‘student in an emergency situation for humanitarian reasons’ status in 2018,[24] following a review of the Portuguese educational system by the Organisation for Economic Co-operation and Development (OECD).[25]

-The status can be claimed by any non-Portuguese or EU student who originates from a region affected by armed conflict, natural disaster, generalised violence or human rights violations requiring a humanitarian response.[23]
-According to the law, beneficiaries of international protection and asylum seekers admitted to the regular procedure are entitled to the status by operation of the law.[24]
+The status can be claimed by any non-Portuguese or EU student who originates from a region affected by armed conflict, natural disaster, generalised violence or human rights violations requiring a humanitarian response.[26]
+According to the law, beneficiaries of international protection and asylum applicants admitted to the regular procedure are entitled to the status by operation of the law.[27]

 With regard to the recognition of higher education degrees and diplomas, the law provides for the possibility of the exemption of documentary evidence in processes concerning applicants in an emergency situation for humanitarian reasons where the qualifications cannot be proved due to that situation.[36]
 Such exemptions are analysed on a case-by-case basis.
 In 2020, this possibility was extended to situations where the applicant cannot prove their qualifications due to circumstances affecting the regular functioning of the institutions of the State concerned.[37]